Radix Sort Algorithm in Data Structure

 • Number of elements in the array, n.

-• The base for representing the elements, b.
+• The base used to represent the elements, b.

 • Elements with a large number of digits.